NSWRL 1984 Premiers

 Following the performance of his halves partner against Queensland, Lamb selflessly relinquished the responsibility to Mortimer.

-On the field, Ryan's side finished the season on 42 points, four clear of their nearest rivals in Parramatta and St George - with the one week of rest acting as a major boost for the side.
+On the field, Ryan's side finished the season on 42 points, four clear of their nearest rivals in Parramatta and St George - with the one week of rest acting as a major boost for the side during their finals campaign.

 The Bulldogs withstood a late rally to down eventual Grand Final opponents Parramatta 16-8, with Mortimer playing a key role in the win to qualify for the decider.

-While many pundits and critics alike saw the lone finals match as a disadvantage for the side's preparation, Ryan and the Bulldogs compensated with emphasis on fitness and ball work under the Club's conditioner Dave Cooper.
+While many pundits and critics alike saw the lone finals match as a disadvantage for their preparation, Ryan and the Bulldogs had already compensated with their emphasis on fitness and ball work under the Club's conditioner Dave Cooper.

-The preparation seemed to play wonders for the side, who recorded a famous 6-4 victory over the Eels, which remains as the lowest Grand Final scoreline in history.
+The preparation seemed to play wonders for the side, who recorded a famous 6-4 victory over the Eels, which remains as one of the lowest Grand Final scorelines in history.

-Described as a battle of wits with discipline exemplified, the match was full of big moments; Steve Mortimer was controversially disallowed an early try, while Parramatta sharpshooter Mick Cronin missed a penalty to level the scores with minutes remaining.
-Canterbury did not receive a penalty in the second half.
+Described as a battle of wits with discipline exemplified, the match was full of big moments; Steve Mortimer was controversially disallowed an early try, while Parramatta sharpshooter Mick Cronin uncharacteristically missed a penalty to level the scores with minutes remaining.

 1984 Grand Final Moment: Bugden Bursts Through

-Despite the Eels leading 4-nil at the break, hooker Bugden - who was badly affected by an asthma attack - took it upon himself to dart through the Parramatta ruck and score just two minutes on resumption.
+Despite the Eels leading 4-nil at the break, Bugden - who was badly affected by an asthma attack at half-time - took it upon himself to dart through the Parramatta ruck and score just two minutes on resumption.
+Canterbury did not receive a single penalty in the second half.

-It was a try that few Canterbury fans will forget, and ultimately, was the one that sealed the Club's fourth Premiership title.
+It was a try that few Canterbury fans will forget, and it was ultimately the one that sealed the Club's fourth Premiership title.

-Brohman's clever ball playing put the Bulldogs in position to score again, with Parramatta - the defending three-time Premiers - withheld the pressure.
+Brohman's clever ball playing put the Bulldogs in position to score again, however Parramatta - the defending three-time Premiers - withheld the pressure.

-An intercept from O'Brien, and three cover tackles from Captain Mortimer on Brett Kenny, Ray Price and rival Peter Sterling were among other highlights of the thrilling contest.
+An intercept from O'Brien, and three cover tackles from Mortimer on Brett Kenny, Ray Price and his opposite Peter Sterling were among other highlights of the thrilling contest.

 Canterbury-Bankstown Bulldogs 6 (Mark Bugden try; Chris Mortimer goal) def Parramatta Eels 4 (Michael Cronin try)